 (a) Noticing, Balloting, and Claims in Chapter 11 Cases with More than 300 Creditors

-Unless excused by order of the Court, if the number of scheduled creditors in any Chapter 11 case exceeds 300, the Debtor or trustee in a Chapter 11 case shall propose the retention pursuant to 28 U.S.C. §156(c) of an entity to handle noticing (the “Noticing Agent”), an entity to receive and process claims (the “Claims Agent”), and an entity to process plan ballots (the “Balloting Agent”).
+If the number of scheduled creditors in a Chapter 11 case exceeds 300, the Debtor or trustee shall, unless the Court orders otherwise, propose the retention under 28 U.S.C. §156(c) of an entity to handle noticing (the “Noticing Agent”), an entity to receive and process claims (the “Claims Agent”), and an entity to process plan ballots (the “Balloting Agent”).
 One entity may serve in all three capacities (the “Agent”).
-Prior to employment, the proposed Agent shall meet with the Clerk or the Clerk’s designee and agree on terms establishing the interactions between the Agent and the Clerk, which shall be incorporated in the order authorizing the employment of the Agent (“the Employment Order”) or in a written agreement between the Clerk and the Agent (“the Agreement”) that shall be made part of the record.

 (3) Contact with Clerk